qqqqaqaqaqq/Cad_History_zwcad/README.md

 CadEye is a CAD history tracking tool designed for Zwcad.
 This project is built with .NET Framework and allows users to manage and review their CAD activity records efficiently.

+⚠ Note: This project was developed in approximately 2 weeks, with about 1 week of debugging.
+There are still known bugs, so please use it for testing purposes only.

 ---

 ## Libraries Used